 The two branches join at Tilford in Surrey, flowing towards Godalming and Guildford, passing through the Surrey Hills Area of Outstanding Natural Beauty and joining the Thames at Weybridge.

 The South East Rivers Trust co-hosts the catchment partnership for the River Wey with the Surrey Wildlife Trust.
+Visit the dedicated catchment page for the most up to date information about work on this river system.

 Situated within the Surrey Hills Area of Outstanding Natural Beauty, the Wey Valley is a great landscape to explore and enjoy.
 The river passes through a variety of habitats including heathland, woodland and water meadow.
 Some areas are designated such as the Wey Valley Meadows which is a Site of Special Scientific Interest with a variety of species including snipe, lapwing and kingfisher breeding in the area.